JamesWilsonProjects/CA-SK-MCP-Demos/README.md

 2. Update the `appsettings.Development.json` file:
    - Rename `appsettings.Development.template.json` to `appsettings.Development.json` if not already done.
    - Add your Azure OpenAI settings (`Endpoint`, `Key`, `Deployment`, and `ModelId`).
-   - Specify the connection details for the `MCPInfoServer` and `MCPClassificationServer`.
+   - Specify the paths to the executables for the `MCPInfoServer` and `MCPClassificationServer` in the configuration file.
+3. Build the `MCPInfoServer` and `MCPClassificationServer` projects to ensure their executables are created.
-3. Build and run the `MCPClient` project using your preferred IDE or the .NET CLI.
+4. Build and run the `MCPClient` project using your preferred IDE or the .NET CLI.
 The client will automatically start the `MCPInfoServer` and `MCPClassificationServer` as needed.

 ---